jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_enhancements.md

 Collection of the support bundle has been enhanced.
 We no longer capture historical logs automatically.
 The historical logs are large and rarely used.
 There is an option to include historical logs in the collection if required. | SoSSE-7233
-Configure \| Extended Events has been enhanced with Advanced Settings. | SOSSE-7224 On the SQL Server, SQL Activity drilldown, Sessions grid the column "Request Granted Memory" has been added. | SOSSE-7143 From the Spotlight Client, the Configure Alarm Action Rules dialog now has an option to enable/disable an alarm action rule. | SOSSE-7038
+Configure \| Extended Events has been enhanced with Advanced Settings. | SOSSE-7224 On the SQL Server, SQL Activity drilldown, Sessions grid the column "Request Granted Memory" has been added. | SOSSE-7143 From the Spotlight Client, the Configure Alarm Action Editor now has an option to enable/disable an alarm action rule. | SOSSE-7038
-The SQL Server \| Overview Page, Blocked Processes component now links to the **SQL Activity drilldown \| Deadlocks page**. | SoSSE-6918
+From the Spotlight Client, the Alarm Action dialog has a new option to "Run this action now on existing alarms". | SOSSE-7034 The SQL Server \| Overview Page, Blocked Processes component now links to the **SQL Activity drilldown \| Deadlocks page**. | SoSSE-6918
 While viewing the SQL Server \| SQL Activity drilldown it is now possible to pause auto refresh. | SOSSE-6720 On Configure Custom Counters, SQL Server, an Apply button has been added.
 If you have just added a new custom counter, click **Apply** before you click **Edit Thresholds** so the newly added Custom Counter is available on the Configure \| Alarms, Key Value list. | SoSSE-5510